magicznyleszek/job/src/faq.md

 ### What would be the ideal project?

-It could be something that would help our planet not die quickly or something that would make deep-space colonization possible.
+Project: it could be something that would help our planet not die quickly or something that would make deep-space colonization possible.

-There would be a few different teams - mine with about 10 developers, one designer, one team leader and two testers.
+There would be a few different teams - mine with about 6 developers, 2 designers, 2 QAs and Scrum/Jira magician.
 There needs to be a global architect and styles pattern library.
-We have code reviews, pair programming and lot's of unit testing (95% coverage as minimum).
+We have code reviews, pair programming and lot's of unit testing (75% coverage as minimum).
+We also plan a lot to know stuff beforehand.

-As for frontend JS+CSS+HTML modules.
-Tech stack: JavaScript (TypeScript or ES6) - probably React with Alt or custom-built solution, pregenerated HTML templates - Jekyll, or Node-based Twig and raw CSS - latest features via cssnext and MADCSS.
+As for frontend: small components.
+Tech stack: JavaScript (TypeScript) - probably React/Angular with Alt or custom-built solution, pregenerated HTML templates - Jekyll, or Node-based Twig and raw CSS - latest features via cssnext.
+BEM or MADCSS.

 ### What is important for you in every day work?